dktr0/Punctual/REFERENCE.md

 A Punctual statement does not cause audio or video output unless it ends with >> and an output notation. 'audio' and 'video' are the two most commonly used outputs:

-\>> audio -- audio output: If multiple channels of audio are present, they are spread/panned "equidistantly" over the available audio outputs. (deprecated: this was formerly known as 'splay')
+\>> audio -- audio output: If multiple channels of audio are present, they are spread/panned "equidistantly" over the available audio outputs.

 \>> video -- video output: every three channels of signal are interpreted as red, green, and blue intensities (from 0 to 1); if only a one-channel signal is provided the value of that signal is used for all of red, green, and blue intensities; if a two-channel signal is provided the first channel is used for red and green, and the second channel is used for blue. (note: 'rgb' is a synonym for 'video')